Enterprise Systems Center (ESC)

 Administration: Mythreyi Sekar (email: mys211@lehigh.edu) (phone: 610-758-4955); Mike MacDougall (email: mim3@lehigh.edu) (phone: 610-758-6464)

 The Enterprise Systems Center (ESC) was formally established in 1995.
-This multidisciplinary center is committed to providing student experiential learning and leadership development primarily through industry projects.
+This multidisciplinary center is committed to providing student experiential learning and leadership development primarily through industry projects which provide tangible value in the work products for the client companies.
 The ESC maintains a network of industry partner relationships to serve as a platform for Industrial and Systems Engineering (ISE) Department course opportunities, summer and co-op projects and leadership activities.
 Partnership and teaming on projects and programs is important and occurs primarily with the ISE Department as well as other departments, centers, and institutes.

 The Center also seeks to advance interdisciplinary research and scholarship relating to systems optimization, analytics, information technology, new process development, and manufacturing.
 Additional research initiatives focus on discovering new methods for collaboration among academic, industry and government partners through the use of advanced technology.
 Emphasis is given to innovative systems approaches to problem-solving.
 The ESC is conveniently housed in Mohler Laboratory on Lehigh's Asa Packer Campus.